 It is the first building block of product design and development.
 The researcher’s job is to build a target for design and development.
 This includes identifying the intended audience, analyzing market competitors, and understanding client expectations.
 Along with identifying points of friction and gauging user perceptions through user interviews.
 More so, UX research allows teams to identify product inconsistencies and user frustrations.

 “Great UX is like an ongoing conversation; it builds momentum and changes directions, however it must flow or it feels chunky and awkward.”
 Leah Hacker, Data Scientist, Accomplice

 A good user experience is fundamental in order to create an effective product that allows users to flow forward void of friction.
-This is where user testing comes in.
-Allowing users to experience the product and analyzing the flaws helps the team see what the user actually needs.
-A user no longer expect to fumble their way through your product in order to accomplish their goals.
+This is where user testing comes in, allowing users to experience the product.
+Then by analyzing the flaws, this helps the team see what the user actually needs.
+A user no longer expects to fumble their way through your product in order to accomplish their goals.
 The bar has been set much higher.

 “It is only by walking in the digital footsteps of your customer that you can uncover a new landscape of opportunities for engagement as well as a new reality for your business.”
 Brian Solis

 Heinz finally did their research.